LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 - <b id="f5">5</b>

     An external reference is a reference to a resource which is meaningful outside a particular request bundle.
 The value typically includes the resource type and the resource identifier, and could be an absolute or relative URL.
-Examples:  `https://fhirserver1:9443/fhir-server/api/v4/Patient/12345`, `Patient/12345`, etc. [↩](#a5)
+Examples:  `https://fhirserver1:9443/fhir-server/api/v4/Patient/12345`, `Patient/12345`, etc.  Requiring relative URLs to include a valid resource type can be configured via the `fhirServer/core/checkReferenceTypes` config property.
+For more information, see [Section 5.1 Configuration properties reference](#51-configuration-properties-reference). [↩](#a5)

 - <b id="f6">6</b>